 11. Invoicing and Payment

 11.1 Pricing.
 Prices stipulated in the Order Form are quoted in Canadian dollars exclusive of applicable taxes.
 Customer shall be responsible for the timely payment of all fees and applicable taxes including withholding taxes where applicable.
+Prices may include certain third party costs including software licensing, energy or utility usage costs, equipment, and or professional services as required by the Customer.
+Such additional third party costs may be subject to increases that are not within the control of TeraGo and will be charged at current market prices to the Customer.

 11.2 Invoicing.
 The Customer shall be invoiced thirty (30) days in advance (the “Billing Date”) for all Service(s) provided under this Agreement with payment due within thirty (30) days of the Billing Date (the “Payment Due Date”).
 When any payment falls due on a day other than a business day (Monday to Friday excluding statutory holidays), the Payment Due Date shall be the following business day.
 Payments will be credited to the account of the Customer as of the date the payment is received by TeraGo.
 Monthly recurring Charges for Service(s) will not be considered in arrears until the business day following the first calendar day of the month when Service(s) are provided.
 The Customer shall be responsible for and will reimburse TeraGo for any Charges or banking fees incurred by TeraGo as a result of NSF cheques or payments delivered by the Customer.
 In the event of non-payment of an invoice, TeraGo may suspend any or all Service(s) after providing the Customer with five (5) Business Days prior written notice.
 Suspended Service(s) shall be restored to the Customer upon payment in full to TeraGo of all amounts owing plus all costs and expenses incurred by TeraGo relating to the suspension and restoration of such Service(s).
 The foregoing right of suspension shall be in addition to any other rights or remedies TeraGo may have under this Agreement or at law.